 Add comprehensive coverage for car theft protection

 There are a number of things you can do to help ensure that your vehicle is safe from theft, but first, consider adding comprehensive insurance to your policy.
 This is an optional endorsement that protects you from a variety of non-accident-related experiences, like a tree falling on your car in a storm, or damage as the result of theft.

-It’s not a state requirement that you have it, but we recommend that you consider it, especially if you have one of the most commonly stolen cars in Virginia.
-Here are the top five that were most appealing to thieves in 2016:
+It’s not a state requirement, but we recommend you consider it, especially if you have a commonly stolen car.
+Here are the top five vehicles most appealing to thieves in 2016: